chauff/cse1500-web-transcripts/Lecture-1.md

     Location: http://www.microsoft.com/en-us/default.aspx?redir=true
 ```

-By now it should be clear that multiple requests may be required to end up with the wanted resource.
+By now it should be clear that multiple requests may be required to end up with the desired resource.
 The web browser handles these redirects transparently.
 Lastly, you also saw that web servers can recognise to some extent the source of a request and act accordingly; we did not include a user agent string to identify ourselves as requester and were given a response that assumed a machine-generated request.

 ### From domain to IP address

-Have you noticed something in the activity you just completed (hopefully)?
-We connected to the domain `microsoft.com` on port `80` and immediately got the response: `Trying 134.170.185.46`.
-This is called an **IP address** (an *Internet Protocol address*).
+Have you noticed something in the activity you just completed?
+We connected to the domain `microsoft.com` on port `80` and immediately got the response: `Trying 134.170.185.46` (or a similar set of numbers).
+This is called an **IP address** or *Internet Protocol address*.

 The Internet maintains two principal namespaces: the **domain name hierarchy** and the **IP address system**.
 While domain names are handy for humans, the IP address system is used for the communication among devices.

 The entity responsible for translating the domain into an IP address is called the **Domain Name System server** or DNS server.
 Several exist, a popular one is operated by Google, called [Public DNS](https://developers.google.com/speed/public-dns/).
-Version 4 IP addresses (IPv4) consist of 32 bits; they are divided into 4 blocks of 8 bits each.
+Version 4 IP addresses (IPv4), just as the one shown above, consist of 32 bits; they are divided into 4 blocks of 8 bits each.
 8 bit can encode all numbers between 0 and 255.
 This means, that in this format, a total of **2^32 unique IP addresses** or just shy of 4.3 billion unique IP addresses can be generated.

 This might sound like a lot, but just think about how many devices you own that connect to the Internet ...
-This problem was foreseen already in the early 1990s and over time a new standard was developed by the IETF (published in 1998).
-This is the **IPv6** standard.
+This problem was foreseen already in the early 1990s and over time a new standard was developed by the IETF and published in 1998: the **IPv6** standard.
 An IPv6 address consists of 128 bit, organised into 8 groups of four hexadecimal digits.
 This means, that up to 2^128 unique addresses can be generated, that is such a large number that meaningful comparisons are hard to come by.
 In decimal form, 2^128 is a number with 39 digits!
-A large enough address space to last us forever.
+A large enough address space to last us almost forever.

 Why are we still using IPv4?
-Because transitioning to the new standard takes time - a lot of devices require software upgrades and things still work, so there is no immediate sense of urgency.
+Because transitioning to the new standard takes time - a lot of devices require software upgrades (and nobody can force the maintainers to upgrade) and things still work, so there is no immediate sense of urgency.

 [Google keeps track of the percentage of users using its services through IPv6](https://www.google.com/intl/en/ipv6/statistics.html#tab=ipv6-adoption&tab=ipv6-adoption).
-As of late 2018 about 25% of users rely on IPv6, a slow and steady increase - it is just a matter of time until IPv4 is replaced by IPv6.
+As of late 2018 about 25% of users rely on IPv6, a slow and steady increase - it is just a matter of years until IPv4 is replaced by IPv6.

 ## Uniform Resource Locators (URLs)

-Let's now take a closer look at the format of Uniform Resource Locators or in short URLs.
+Let's now take a closer look at the format of *Uniform Resource Locators*, more commonly known by their abbreviation URLs.
 You are probably typing those into your browser at least a few times a day, let's see how well you know them!
 To get you started, here is a short quiz.

 **How many of the following URLs are valid?**